 Digital photography is cheaper than using actual film, and the superhigh-quality digital cameras out now mean you sometimes can't even tell the difference.
 And with the right method, the quality of your prints doesn't need to suffer, either.
 Find a digital photographer who's willing to give you the photos on disc, and then have the ones you want printed at a photo lab that knows how to handle digital prints.
 San Francisco's Photoworks , for example, turns each digital photo into an actual negative and then develops them just like regular film.

 Make Your Own Flowers

-You can always go the DIY route and make your flowers out of creative everyday items like tape and old book pages for an eco- and budget-conscious move.
-These handmade flowers will not only save your wallet, but they will also add a really unique and creative touch to the decor.
+You can always go the DIY route and make your flowers out of creative everyday items like tape and old book pages for an eco- and budget-conscious move, or arrange your own blooms.
+These tactics will not only save your wallet, but they will also add a really unique and creative touch to the decor.

 Think Outside the Plate

 A meat-and-starch meal may be the traditional wedding route, but if you think about your and your partner's personalities, then you might be able to come up with a more creative — and cheaper — alternative.
 If you're movie buffs, then what about pizza?
 If together you've tried every burger west of the Mississippi, then assemble a choose-your-own toppings burger bar.
 If you throw the best cocktail parties in town, then combine cocktail hour with dinner and serve a heavy hors d'oeuvres buffet.

 These days, you can find just about any food in the form of a food truck.
 Most are available to rent for private events, so call up your favorite taco or crepe truck to check out their prices, which are usually much lower than the per-head cost of a catered meal.